• Overview

 Follow-up appointments

-We’ll arrange for you to come back 1–4 weeks after your operation.
-You doctor will tell you whether you need to keep using your eye drops, and when you can get your eyes tested for a new prescription, if needed.
+We’ll arrange for you to come back 1 to 4 weeks after your operation.
+Your doctor will determine whether you need to continue using your eye drops and when you can schedule an eye test for a new prescription, if necessary.

 Thousands of cataract surgeries are carried out without incident in the UK every year.
 But this complex micro-surgery doesn’t always go to plan.

-The pocket that the lens sits in can be torn, all or part of the cataract can fall back into the eye as it’s being removed, or infection can develop.
+The pocket where the lens sits can be torn, allowing all or part of the cataract to fall back into the eye as it’s being removed, or an infection can develop.

-Even if the surgery goes smoothly, there’s a small chance of posterior capsule opacification (PCO) – a condition where a membrane grows over the back of the new lens months or even years after the surgery is completed.
+Even if the surgery goes smoothly, there’s a small chance of posterior capsule opacification (PCO).
+In this condition, a membrane grows over the back of the new lens months or even years after the surgery is completed.

 In most cases, complications like these can be treated with medication or further surgery.
 Very rarely, in one out of every 1000 cases, surgery is directly responsible for permanent sight loss in the treated eye.